-The design process, role of the designer, shaping and joining a range of materials, design and make exercises, product analysis and computer aided design and manufacture.

-- An interest in how things work

-- An interest in sketching and creative thinking

-- An interest in Technology

-- Model making
+- Design process

+- Role of the designer

+- Shaping and joining of a range of materials

+- Advanced manufacturing techniques

-- An interest in Design
+- Design and make exercises

-- An enjoyment gained from making
+- Product analysis

+- Computer aided design and manufacture

+- New and emerging technologies

+- An interest in how things work - An interest in sketching and creative thinking - An interest in Technology - Model making - An interest in design, fashion and textiles - An enjoyment gained from practical making tasks - A good eye for detail and good research skills

-- Mini design and make projects - Creating detailed sketches and design sheets to communicate ideas. - Designing and making projects from a range of materials (wood, metal, plastic, textiles) - Gaining knowledge of materials and how they can be shaped and joined - Modelling techniques - Using computers to design and manufacture products such as SolidWorks and 3D printing. - Engaging in problem solving projects that work to solve issues of the modern world in areas such as the environment and society as a whole.
+- Mini design and make projects. - Creating detailed sketches and design sheets to communicate ideas. - Designing and making projects from a range of materials (wood, metal, plastic, textiles).

+- Gaining knowledge of materials and how they can be shaped and joined. - Modelling techniques. - Using computers to design and manufacture products such as SolidWorks and 3D printing. - Engaging in problem solving projects that work to solve issues of the modern world in areas such as the environment and society as a whole. - Environmental and social issues around the production of Textiles / Timber including the 6R's.

 The Controlled Assessment project of approximately 50 hours duration consists of a design and make project with an accompanying design folder - 50% of the final grade.
+The final product designed will be completely individual to each student based on the brief given by the exam board.